How It Works

 - Buy in Multiples: When planting with herbaceous plants and groundcovers, buying in multiples (i.e. 3 - 5 of the same plant) is preferred by insects and wildlife.
 Continuous areas of the same plant provide better foraging and other habitat opportunities.
 Plus it usually looks better from a design perspective!

-- Buy Early for the Best Selection: Ordering will go live at 8am on the "opening day".
+- Buy Early for the Best Selection: Ordering will go live at 9am on the "opening day".
 Please note, when we publish the “order live” website, it may take a few minutes for the changes to integrate.
 Reload the page if you’re not seeing options to buy.
-Ordering will be open until Sept 15, or until plants sell out.

 - Choose the Closest Location for Pick-up: help us spread out our deliveries, drive less, and support your local community by choosing the location closest to you.
 Each location has a fresh delivery of plants from our growers the day before the pick-up so each of the four events will have the same high quality assortment available.

 - Order Minimum: There is a $30 minimum order.
-This is especially important during COVID when we are obligated to cap the size of our sales, while still wanting our non-profit partners to earn a meaningful give-back.
+This is important because we have a limited number of pickup slots available per sale, and this allows us to make sure we are able to give our non-profit partners a meaningful give-back.
 If this presents a hardship for you, please let us know!

 - Order Maximum: There is no order maximum (previously set at $500).
 Order away!!